AshishChaubey2003/ai-voice-sales-agent/README.md

 # AI Voice Sales Assistant

 An embeddable, real-time **voice sales assistant** for business websites.
-A visitor clicks "Talk to us", speaks through the browser, and the assistant answers, asks qualifying questions, and hands off to the sales team.
+A visitor clicks "Talk to us", speaks through the browser, and the assistant answers from the company's own documents, asks qualifying questions, and hands off to the sales team.

 > **Status:** working demo, in active development.
 It is **not production-ready** yet (see [Known limitations](#known-limitations) and [Roadmap](#roadmap)).
+>
+> The demo company, **NimbusCRM**, and its documents are fictional.

 ---